2024 Nonfiction Author Series

 Event Schedule

-Breakfast at 8:30 am, featuring multiple choices of hot and cold entrees, including eggs with bacon and sausage, cereals, yogurts, fruits, a variety of breads, juice and coffee.
+Breakfast at 8:30 am, featuring choices of hot and cold entrees, including eggs with bacon and sausage, cereals, yogurts, fruits, a variety of breads, juice, and coffee.

 Lecture to begin shortly after 9:15 am